ndy-s/1q-w2w-bot/README.md

 That's it.
 Easy to remember, easy to use, and it covers all the workflow we need.

 ## Personal Note
-This project is not a huge system or anything fancy.
-It's more like a quiet assistant that just keeps everyone informed.
-I built it mainly for internal use, but it was also a fun little experiment in combining Python, Node.js, automation, and WhatsApp messaging in one project.
+This project feels more like a behind-the-scenes teammate that quietly keeps everyone in the loop.
+I originally built it for our internal needs, but it turned out to be a fun experiment in blending Python, Node.js, automation, and WhatsApp messaging into one smooth workflow.

 ## License
 MIT